Literal girl on fire & human bendy straw tying to make the world more accessible.

 My content will always be free but if you'd like to support my work, you can book me (click "Inquiries" to learn more) donate to my Ko-Fi, or send a donation via Cashapp ($myelasticheart).

 i live with Ehlers-Danlos Syndrome and Complex Regional Pain Syndrome, and currently live in Chicago!
 My background is in medical anthropology, human rights, and organizing. i've led workshops on accessibility, ableism, and disability; been an access consultant for small businesses; and spoken to classes about disability and creating access.
+To hire me or book my services, visit the "Inquiries" page.

 When i'm not dreaming up ways to educate folks about disability and accessibility, i am a student of abolition and aspiring law student. i'm particularly interested in the intersection of disability and incarceration and have extensive experience working with current and formerly incarcerated folks.i've shared my experiences and advocacy in publications including CNBC, NBC, Radio France, & Refinery 29.In my free time, i enjoy crocheting, spoken word poetry, and making far too many Spotify playlists. i am a big fan of sunflowers, public transit, and postcards.